coderflower-dev/projgen/README.md

 + [Video explaning how to do it](https://www.youtube.com/watch?v=76D7_6vsli4&ab_channel=DrFlower)

 ## How can I use a custom build method?<br>
-Instead of writing `-makefile` or like `-script` you just input the path/name of the custom build methdo! <br>
+Instead of writing `-makefile` or like `-script` you just input the path/name of the custom build script! <br>

 ## Example build method<br>
 `g++ src/^.cpp -o ^ -Iinclude -Llib`<br>